codeclan/broadcasting/README.md

 ## Before Streaming

+(**can** do this before YT account verification)

-In no particular order, you'll need to check all of the following settings:
+In no particular order, you'll need to check all of the following settings: (they might already be imported correctly)

 * **Settings** > **Output** > **Video Bitrate** `4500 Kbps`
 * **Settings** > **Video** > **Base (Canvas) Resolution**: `1920x1080`